unyt-org/datex-core-js-legacy/docs/manual/01 Introduction.md

 When you compare this code with the [example code](./02%20Important%20DATEX%20Concepts.md#references-and-pointers) from the DATEX introduction chapter, you can see how the DATEX concepts are adopted in JavaScript in a very straightforward way.

-To learn more about DATEX pointers in JavaScript, check out the chapters [Pointers](./03%20Pointers.md).
+To learn more about DATEX pointers in JavaScript, check out the chapter [Pointers](./03%20Pointers.md).

+### Pointer synhronisation

+Check out the chapter [Pointer Synchronisation](./04%20Pointer%20Synchronisation.md) to understand how pointers are synchronized between endpoints.

 ### Creating DATEX-compatible classes